Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Issue

-But one thing that's worth noting is that we don't actually get hardly any light scattering more than a sense that the material is glowing, especially if you look at the surrounding geometry.
-It's actually just like Issue works.
-If we want a real light source, we have to put one there ourselves.
-In the case below, we added one Point Light which you can find under Insert Light i Visualization tab.
+But one thing worth noting is that we don't actually get any direct light scattering, more than a sense that the material is glowing.
+Especially if you look at the surrounding geometry.
+It's actually just like that Emission works.
+If we want a real light source, we have to add one ourselves.

 Point Light